 - The psychologists/school adjustment counselors provide ongoing therapeutic support and social skill instruction.
 BCBAs work in consult with all staff.

 - This program serves students in both general and special education.
 The goal of the program is to support students on an individual level to return to the general education setting or receive support in a more therapeutic setting with customized access to school opportunities.

 - This program can support students reentry after a long-term absence from school or can support students who may need more intensive, long-term academic and social emotional services.

 - Services provided to students returning to school are:

-- Direct clinical supports
+- Direct clinical supports and related services

 - Academic coordination